Salary Calculator For Net, Gross and CTC

 A spreadsheet can be useful, but it needs the right formulas and tax logic.
 Careful formatting is crucial.
 A single error can alter the outcome and mislead about affordability, savings, or income.

-Salary Calculator fixes that problem.
-It puts logic into its own interface.
+Salary Calculator resolves that problem.
+It puts logic into its interface.
 The layout is easier to read than a grid.
 The results are easier to explain to clients, employees, candidates, or family members.

 Short, clear sections help people avoid common compensation mistakes.
 Many forget to separate what employers pay from deductions.
 Some think of the annual bonus as a monthly number.
 Others miss the gap between stated and actual take-home pay.
 A focused calculator reduces that confusion.